kevL/yata/ReadMe.txt

 Col
-- deselect : deselects selected col
+- deselect : deselects selected col and its selected cells

 - create head ...  : creates a col. This clears Undo/Redo, etc. The col will be created at the position of a selected col, shifting the